SA-eyt/Pathify--Smart-Delivery-Navigator/README.md

 ## Description

 The **Smart Delivery Navigator** is a console-based application written in **C++**, designed to calculate the shortest delivery route in a city.
 The project demonstrates the use of **graphs** and other data structures to solve real-world routing problems efficiently.
-Future plans include transitioning to a **GUI-based application** for enhanced usability and visualization.
+It will include transitioning to a **GUI-based application** for enhanced usability and visualization.

 ## Features